jpanikulam/jpanikulam.github.io/index.md

 ## Convex Optimization
-I am also currently working through (Albeit at a much lower priority) Dr. Stephen Boyd's Convex Optimization lectures from Stanford, at the encouragement of my friend Eric.
+I remotely took Dr. Stephen Boyd's Convex Optimization lectures from Stanford, at the encouragement of my friend Eric.

 If you're coming here from MIL, the other courses I suggest are: